For Iraqi Military Interpreters, Trump Travel Ban Chaos Is ‘Life and Death’

 On Friday, Feb.
 3, he landed in New York’s John F. Kennedy International Airport.
 After completing a secondary screening that lasted a few hours — the border control officer was “very polite,” he said, and the children were given biscuits and water — Alaskry finally entered America to find members from No One Left Behind and other supporters cheering his family’s arrival.

 Soon after Alaskry made it in, many, including refugees already approved for resettlement, students with multiple-entry visas, and others who’d been suddenly affected by the ban, learned that they would still have a chance to enter the United States.
 On Feb.
 3, a federal judge in Seattle blocked key parts of the executive order.
 The Department of Justice is appealing the ruling, and the 9th U.S. Circuit Court of Appeals could rule as soon as Tuesday.
+On Monday night the court set an hourlong oral argument for Tuesday afternoon.

 That leaves border officials and airlines struggling to anticipate what comes next.

 In the week since Trump’s order immediately took effect (and even for several days before), refugees authorized to resettle in the United States, permanent residents with green cards, Iraqis with SIV holders such as Alaskry, and many others were turned away from flights, detained, or, in some cases, deported.

-Note: This story was updated at 7:45 p.m.